Div. 16 is an exciting division with many activities and services to benefit you.

 - Awards for distinguished service, senior scientists, outstanding dissertation, and early career accomplishments.

-- Hospitality suites and social hours at annual APA conferences.
+- Hospitality suites and social hours at annual APA Conventions.

 - Opportunities to become involved in special interest groups on topics relevant to school psychology practice, research, and training (such as ethnic minority affairs, ethics, preschool services, psychopharmacology, and women in school psychology).

-Associate members, full members, and fellows of APA are eligible to become associates, members, and fellows of Division 16.
-Annual dues are $45.
+Associate members, full members, and fellows of APA are eligible to become associates, members, and fellows of Div.
+16. Annual dues are $45.

 The International Affiliate status is reserved for individuals who are credentialed school psychologists, other psychologists, or individuals pursuing preparation in school psychology who live outside the United States and Canada.
 Annual dues are $5.